OpenKinect/libfreenect2/README.md

 The depth packet processor runs on OpenGL by default.
 You can try alternatives, such as OpenCL (by running `Protonect cl`) or CPU (`Protonect cpu`).
 At least the CPU DPP should always produce some output, although slow.
 For OpenCL on Intel/Linux, you can also try to set `/sys/module/i915/parameters/enable_cmd_parser` to 0.

+### Can I use multiple Kinect v2 devices on one machine?

+Yes - in fact, this has been reported to work for up to 5 devices on a high-end PC.
+If you're using Linux, you may have to increase USBFS memory buffers by appending `usbcore.usbfs_memory_mb=64` to your kernel commandline.
+Depending on the number of Kinects, you may need to increase the value.

 ## Maintainers:

 * Joshua Blake <joshblake@gmail.com>